THTR&FLM 2AA3 ACTING AS DEVISING

 Method of Evaluation

-First Scene Study 20% Graded before March 10th
+First Scene Study: 20% Graded before March 13th

 Each student must keep an on-line journal over the course of this class.
 Your journal is a place for personal reflection on your process as you come to terms with the complex relationships between your own identity, the process of performing characters, and the ways this process reflects and challenges the norms that structure contemporary social relationships.
 You will be asked to post your thoughts on a variety of topics over the course of the term and you should use the journal as a private space in which you articulate your own struggles with the creative process and your developing understanding of its significance.
 Once completed it will provide an account of your intellectual and emotional engagement with the class process to which you can refer in your analytical paper and take-home exam.
-There is a 5% grade directly assigned to the journal but the level of their engagement in their journals will also influence their Collaboration grade, their Written Analysis and their Take-Home Exam.
+Students will receive no direct grade for the journal but the level of their engagement in their journals will contribute to their Participation grade, their Written Analysis and their Take-Home Exam.

-The journal should be kept in a word processing file and regularly posted to the assigned drop-box on Avenue.
-Use the same file and keep re-posting.
+The should be kept in a word processing file and regularly posted to the assigned drop-box on Avenue.

 Applying techniques learnt in class exercises, each student will produce a short naturalistic silent performance that engages the audience with a dilemma and shows the student’s mastery of basic acting techniques.